How to retarget potential casino players

 Generic examples and campaign scenarios

-Neutral, hypothetical campaign flows help structure thinking without implying specific outcomes.
-A typical flow might re-engage visitors who viewed high-value content with timed creatives, then transition engaged responders into CRM touchpoints for longer-term nurturing.
+Neutral, hypothetical campaign flows can help structure planning without implying specific outcomes.
+A typical flow might re-engage visitors who viewed high-intent informational content with timed creatives, then transition engaged responders into approved CRM touchpoints for longer-term nurturing.

 • Visitor to engaged visitor sequence with timed re-engagement creatives